-When I was there, I knew the amphitheater was somewhere in Leura, but I wasn’t sure where to look.
+When I was there, I knew the amphitheater was somewhere in Leura, but I wasn’t sure where to go.

 I was happy enough to have stood on Olympian Rock and Elysian Rock, so it didn’t bother me too much.

-I really should use my iPhone more often to find places, but for some reason, I don’t.
+I really should use my iPhone more to find places, but for some reason, I don’t.

-My normal tactic is to hopefully stumble upon places, but this means that I often miss out on great stuff.
-I really don’t know why I have this poor travel habit.
+My normal tactic is to hopefully stumble upon places of interest, but that means I often miss out on great stuff.
+I really don’t understand why I have this poor travel habit.

-During this day trip to the Blue Mountains, I missed out on visiting Gordon Falls Lookout and the Amphitheatre in Leura, even though they were so close.
+During this day trip to the Blue Mountains, I missed out on visiting Gordon Falls Lookout and the Amphitheatre in Leura, even though they were very close to my whereabouts.

 Leuralla Toy and Railway Museum